 Here are four new projects that aim to return something to citizens in terms of aesthetics and utility.
 These are different approaches and contexts, but they have something important in common, an emphasis on the connection between individuals.

 1 The American Embassy in London also makes 'diplomatic' use of the landscape

-The project, which combines the design of KieranTimberlake and OLIN, makes sure that even the public spaces recall American landscapes, while managing to perfectly blend this atmosphere with the surrounding neighborhood.
+The project, which combines the design of KieranTimberlake and OLIN, ensures that even public spaces bring to mind American landscapes, while still managing to perfectly mix this atmosphere with the surrounding neighborhood.

 2 In the Chicago Botanical Garden there is an all-green playmate

 No, it's not Hulk.
 It is a new space that helps children interact more deeply with nature.